DIAGNijmegen/oncology_ULS_AIMI/README.md

 5. **Save**: Outputs stacked masks.

 ### Customization
 The `config.json` contains all the cropping and padding settings.
-You technically don't have to change anything here unless you want to change the path to your model, but it's good to know.
+You technically don't have to change anything here except the path to your model, but it's good to know.

 ### File Structure
 - `process.py`: Inference script.